 Oxalic acid (Oxalate) is an all-natural, organic compound with the formula HO2C−CO2H.
 It’s found in vegetables like sorrel, spinach, and rhubarb.
 There are many processes to extract it from vegetation, but modern methods manufacture it through the oxidation of carbohydrates or glucose using nitric acid or vanadium pentoxide.
 It is a relatively strong acid for its acid group.
 It is important to use protective gear and eye goggles when handling oxalic acid.

 The main use of oxalic acid is as a bleach, particularly with wood and to remove iron stains all while not bleaching the wood.
-(If you do want to remove the natural color of wood, you would need a two-part bleach of sodium hydroxide and hydrogen peroxide.)
+(If you do want to remove the wood’s natural color, you would need a two-part bleach of sodium hydroxide and hydrogen peroxide.)
 For small spots, it is suggested that users mix about two tablespoons of it in a quart of hot tap water and allow it to dissolve.
 For larger spots or entire sections of a floor, there are directions on the next tab.
 Wood bleach is also great for removing water spots and rust stains.

 When dissolved, use an artist brush and paint it in the mixture on the stained areas only.
 Allow drying.
 The stain will lighten.
 If it does not disappear, then do another coat.
 You may need to coat it three or four times, allowing time to dry between coats.
 Once the stain is gone you can sometimes get a slight halo effect around the area where the stain was bleached.
 To take care of this, saturate a rag with the acid solution and wipe a thin coat over the stain and surrounding area.
 Allow drying.
 This should take care of the stains.
 Once the stains are gone you need to neutralize the acid so it will not react with your wood finish.
 Mix up two tablespoons of borax in a quart of hot water.
 Saturate a rag with the borax solution and wipe the floor and allow to dry.
 Borax, like oxalic acid, is a natural product.